tjburns08/preprint_history_by_tweets/README.md

 ## Introduction
 This project creates and updates the table of biorxiv and medrxiv pre-prints that I have on my [website](https://tjburns08.github.io/biorxiv_medrxiv_history.html).
-This project can be generalized to any tweets from any user.
+This project can be generalized to any tweets from any username.

 This project solves the following problems:
 1. How to stay ahead of the pre-print literature in your field and in general.